cncf/cnf-testbed/README.md

 Note: _The CNF Testbed is still in the prototype stage.
 Additional reference code and benchmarking tests will be added incrementally._

-## What is the purpose and ideal outcome?
+## CNF Testbed purpose and ideal outcome?

 The CNF Testbed will help facilitate the transition in the NFV world from virtualized hardware running network functions to lightweight, network functions following cloud-native methodologies running on Kubernetes in public, private, or hybrid clouds.